toextendmylimits/LeetCode/Notes/linked_in_0103.md

 ## 127. Word Ladder
 ## 716. Max Stack
 ## 432. All O`one Data Structure

 ## 244. Shortest Word Distance II
+Just memorize.
+Store each word’s positions in a sorted list.
+For a query, scan the two position lists with two pointers,
+always moving the pointer that points to the smaller index.
+Track the smallest distance seen.
+Because lists are sorted, this finds the minimum in one pass.

 ## 277. Find the Celebrity
 ## 671. Second Minimum Node In a Binary Tree
 ## 152. Maximum Product Subarray